Finland men's national floorball team

 Finland Men's National Floorball Team is the national floorball team of Finland.
 The national team was founded in 1985 and they played their first official game against Sweden in 1985.
-Finland has won four World Championships (2008, 2010, 2016, 2018) and 1 European Championships (1995).
+Finland has won five World Championships (2008, 2010, 2016, 2018, 2024) and one European Championships (1995).
 Finland has appeared in every World and European Championships tournament organised by the IFF and is the only team with Sweden to have won such a tournament.

+In the IFF ranking, Finland is second (behind Sweden and ahead of the Czech Republic), following first and third place finishes in the championships in 2024 and 2022.

 History

 Early years

 The Finland national floorball team was founded in 1985 and they played their first game against Sweden in Sollentuna on 28 September 1985.
 Finland lost 1–13 and it is still the worst defeat the national team has suffered so far.
 Pekka Kainulainen scored the first goal of the match and the first official national team goal leading Finland to early 1–0 lead.